Dallas, TX Will Preparation Attorney

 There are a number of other reasons why a Will should be one of the documents we include in your estate plan:

-- A Will is a simpler, more direct and less expensive way to leave assets to specific heirs
+- A Will is a simpler, more direct and less expensive way to leave assets to specific heirs.
+A Will preparation attorney will be able to tell you all the insights and benefits that come with writing a Will and which type of documents are best for your situation.

 An inheritance can change a life.
 It can also have unintended consequences.
-A knowledgeable estate planning attorney can help you anticipate the consequences of your gift.
-Your Will can include a provision that allows executors or beneficiaries to make decision that will be in their best interest at the time.
+A knowledgeable Will preparation attorney can help you anticipate the consequences of your gift.
+Your Will can include a provision that allows executors or beneficiaries to make decisions that will be in their best interest at the time.

 - A tax-planned Will provides flexibility to the executor of the estate to make tax elections and other decision that will save taxes for the estate or for beneficiaries.